-The English shared ownership scheme allows you to purchase a minimum of 25% up to a maximum of 100% of your rented property from your landlord or housing association.
-You will pay rent on whatever percentage (if any) remaining, which is still owned by the landlord or housing association.
+The English shared ownership scheme allows you to purchase a minimum of 25% up to a maximum of 100% of a property from a housing association.
+You will pay rent on whatever percentage (if any) remaining, which is still owned by the housing association.
 For more information, take a look at our guide to shared ownership.

 There are separate schemes in Wales, Scotland and Northern Ireland (called co-ownership), which are broadly in line with the English version with a few small differences.
 To find out more about the schemes elsewhere in the UK, just click on the links above for the area you are interested in.

 An alternative to shared ownership, Social HomeBuy is run by local councils or housing authorities.
 This grant-funded scheme also helps tenants to purchase a minimum of 25% of their rented home.
 Tenants again pay rent on the remaining proportion of their home, which is still owned by the landlord.

 It’s important to note that some major homebuilders do offer additional discounts for key workers – normally up to 5% off the purchase price for new build homes.
 If you are buying a new home from a building company, it’s well worth investigating if they offer a discount to key workers before you start looking for a mortgage or similar scheme to purchase.

 Key workers are those people who work in, (inter alia/among others) the police, fire, NHS, prison or state education services, as well as members of the armed forces, local authority, probation services and environmental officers.
 These people are considered as critical to the smooth running of the social infrastructure of the country.

 Since the outbreak of the Coronavirus pandemic, and the consequential UK lockdown that followed, many people have become a lot more familiar with those whose jobs qualify them as key workers – these include, for example, police officers, firefighters, nurses, prison officers and all types of teachers.